What is universal life insurance & how does it work?

 Cash value growth

 Many permanent life insurance policies, including universal life, come with a cash value component.
-The cash value works similar to a savings account, where a portion of your premiums goes to the account, which also grows with interest.
+Part of your premiums goes toward the cash value portion, which grows over time with interest.
 As the cash value increases, you can withdraw from the account or take loans against it while you’re still living.

 Allows for policy loans